itaisteinherz/netoani.com/content/blog/cool-new-python-typing-features/index.md

 add(1, 'a')  # Fails at runtime
 ```

-This is because the the decorated `add` has the typing `Callable[..., int]` (with `...` meaning arguments aren't valdiated).
-[PEP 612](https://www.python.org/dev/peps/pep-0612/) addresses this issue, by introducing `ParamSpec`. `ParamSpec` variables are a new type of type variables, used for defining the dependencies between different callables (such as decorators and the decorated method).
+This is because the the decorated `add` has the typing `Callable[..., int]` (with `...` meaning arguments aren't validated).
+[PEP 612](https://www.python.org/dev/peps/pep-0612/) addresses this issue by introducing `ParamSpec`. `ParamSpec` variables are a new type of type variables, used for defining the dependencies between different callables (such as decorators and the decorated method).

 Using `ParamSpec`, we can modify the example above to enforce the parameters types of the decorated method, while maintaining the decorator's flexibility: